kubernetes/community/contributors/devel/conformance-tests.md

   - any necessary information in the description to verify that the test meets [conformance test requirements], such as links to reports or dashboards that prove lack of flakiness
-- modifies code as follows:
+- contains no other modifications to test source code other than the following:
   - modifies the testcase to use the `framework.ConformanceIt()` function rather than the `framework.It()` function
   - adds a comment immediately before the `ConformanceIt()` call that includes